-c.
-Male victims of trafficking

-2.4.8 In general, male victims of trafficking are not at real risk of serious harm or persecution.
-Each case must be considered on it's individual facts, but the onus is on the person to show that they face such a risk.

-- 2.4.9 There is limited information about the experience and treatment of male victims of trafficking, including the scale, nature and frequency of retrafficking and other harm.
-Men and boys who are from poor backgrounds, have low/poor education, have physical or mental disabilities, experienced domestic including sexual abuse, and/or live in remote areas are more likely to be vulnerable to being trafficked, re-trafficked or face reprisal than men and boys generally (see Prevalence and Treatment of victims of trafficking). - 2.4.10 Albania is a patriarchal society with male family members expected to provide for their families.
-There is a general lack of awareness that men and boys may be victims of trafficking, and those who are trafficked may not understand that they have been exploited and be reluctant to seek assistance (see Prevalence).
-There is, however, little evidence in the sources consulted that single men and boys, including those who may have been exploited, face the same societal stigma or discrimination as lone women (see Treatment of victims of trafficking, Protection, Short-medium term assistance, and Support and reintegration services) beyond shelters). - 2.4.11 In general, the available evidence does not indicate that men and boys who have been trafficked to the UK will be at risk of serious harm on return for that reason alone.
-Whether they face a risk of such treatment will depend on their personal circumstances, including individually or in a combination factors such as their age, education, skills and employability, area of origin, health and disability, availability of a support network, and the intent and reach of their traffickers.
+- 3.3 Male victims of trafficking - 3.3.1 In general, male victims of trafficking are not at real risk of serious harm or persecution.
+Each case must be considered on its individual facts, but the onus is on the person to show that they face such a risk. - 3.3.2 There is limited information about the experience and treatment of male victims of trafficking, including the scale, nature and frequency of retrafficking.
+Men and boys who are from lower economic backgrounds, have a low level of education or lack of employment opportunities, have physical or mental disabilities, have experienced domestic abuse or family breakdown, and/or live in remote areas are more likely to be vulnerable to being trafficked or re-trafficked than men and boys generally (see Prevalence and Treatment of victims of trafficking). - 3.3.3 Albania is a patriarchal society with male family members expected to provide for their families.
+There is a general lack of awareness that men and boys may be victims of trafficking, and those who are trafficked may not accept or recognise that they have been exploited, and may therefore be reluctant to seek assistance (see Prevalence).
+There is, however, little evidence in the sources consulted that men and boys face the same societal stigma or discrimination as lone women (see Treatment of victims of trafficking, Protection, Shelters and short-medium term assistance, and Support and reintegration services beyond shelters). - 3.3.4 In general, the available evidence does not indicate that men and boys who have been trafficked to the UK will be at risk of serious harm on return for that reason alone.
+Whether they face a risk of such treatment will depend on their personal circumstances, such as their age, education, skills and employability, area of origin, health or disability, availability of a support network, and the intent and reach of their traffickers.

-2.5 Protection
+4. Protection

-a.
-General
+4.1 General